jxying/mtp2-bbd-Pypkg/README.md

 The codes contain following procedures.

-(1) Generating the data.

-(2) Computing thresholded graph and bridge-block decomposition.
+(1) Computing thresholded graph and bridge-block decomposition.

-(3) Solving sub-problems individually using FPN solver [1].
+(2) Solving sub-problems individually using FPN solver [1].

-(4) Obtaining optimal solution using methods in [2].
+(3) Obtaining optimal solution using methods in [2].

 The bridge-block decomposition is designed to reduce the computational and memory costs of existing algorithms like FPN, especially in cases involving large-scale data.
 You may consider using the FPN solver only when there are no significant computational and memory demands.